sorana-ojog/psoriasis_application/README.md

 ## Getting Started

+You can check the final product out at https://psoriasis-app.web.app/#/ .

 If you want to see some accounts that already have data sent to the database, you could login using any of the following:

 ```